Trust but Verify - Cover

 Chapter 1: Introductions

 My wife, Karen, and I flew to Seattle several times each year.
 We stayed in an apartment that the software company leased on our behalf.
 Karen would go shopping while I was at the software firm looking over their wish list.
-Despite her best efforts, I was able to generate more income than she could spend.
+Despite her best efforts, I was able to generate far more income than she could spend.
 Seattle was a refreshing change from the hectic pace of Chicago, and we enjoyed our time there.

 Karen and I had been married for three years, almost four.
 Ginny B had passed, and her memory was rarely mentioned.
 I enjoyed my academic career, which involved numbers and mathematical calculations.
 Karen could have been a stay-at-home wife, but she chose instead to continue working as an emergency department nurse.
 Both Karen and I could have retired early and lived on the algorithm royalties.
-But, we both like our careers and wanted to continue working.
+But we both liked our careers and wanted to continue working.
 We enjoyed a pleasurable existence.

-I often kept my door closed and locked so that I could work uninterrupted.
+I often kept my door locked so that I could work uninterrupted.
 When I heard someone knocking, I rose to answer the door, grumbling to myself about being interrupted.
 I went to open the door and saw my friend, FBI Special Agent Lawrence Foster, and two gentlemen waiting there.
 Their appearance suggested that they were government minions rather than FBI agents.
 Before returning to my desk, I gestured to them to enter my private domain.

 Lawrence did not look me in the eye or greet me like he usually did.
-He seemed to be uncomfortable and embarrassed to be there.
+He seemed uncomfortable and embarrassed to be there.
 This wasn’t a social call, I concluded.
 I waited for someone to speak.
 We sat there for a few seconds, looking at each other.

 No response.